hhelgason/CSE599-DL-final-project/index.md

 |:--:|
 | *Figure 1: Locations of the gauges and corresponding watersheds that are used in this project* |

+#### Input data: Weather model output
 Weather parameters from an atmospheric reanalysis dataset on a 2x2 km grid over Iceland were averaged over each watershed.
 The specific weather parameters used are temperature, precipitation, solid ratio of precipitation, wind speed, and downwelling shortwave and longwave radiation.
-The target variable is a timeseries of area-averaged streamflow values with a daily time resolution.

 The dataset was split as follows:
 <!-- (11 years: 1999-10-01- 2010-09-30), validation (5 years: 2010-10-01 to 2015-09-30) and test (4 years: 2015-10-01 to 2019-08-31) sets. -->